 Parent Dress at School Events and Activities - Since all adults are to be models of modesty before our students, we ask that parents please be vigilant of their dress.
-In light of the current styles, we ask that traditional norms of modesty be demonstrated in all attire, such as skirt length, necklines and style.
+In light of the current styles, we ask that modesty be demonstrated in all attire, such as skirt length, necklines and style.

-E.5.11 Parties and Party Invitations
+E.5.12 Parties and Party Invitations